CaseyBennington/caseybennington.github.io/_posts/2016-05-02-ruby-rails-gems-oh-my.md

 Yeah, the development world is big and I have plunged myself head first.

 Things are going well.
-I came into the course without having ever learned about ruby and now I've made a working command line application and am now working on a Reddit clone.
+I came into the course without having ever learned about Ruby and now I've made a working command line application and am now working on a Reddit clone.

 Ruby and Rails are so vastly different than other frameworks/languages I've encountered in the past.
 Time will tell what I ultimately think of them.
 I imagine I'll have more fleshed out opinion at the end of my course.